FacultadInformatica-LinkedData/Curso2023-2024-ODKG/HandsOn/Group01/selfAssessmentHandsOn1.md

 **The “README.md” file:**

-- [] Includes the names and GitHub users of all the members of the group
+- [v] Includes the names and GitHub users of all the members of the group

 **The "csv" directory:**